broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

    - If you are debugging a Hail-related issue, you may want to set `leave_hail_cluster_running_at_end` to `true` and refer to [the suggestions for debugging issues with Hail](HAIL_DEBUGGING.md).

 1. `GvsCallsetStatistics` workflow
-    - You will need to run `GvsPrepareRangesCallset` workflow first, if it has not been run already
+    - You will need to run `GvsPrepareRangesCallset` workflow for callset statistics first, if it has not been run already.
        - This workflow transforms the data in the vet tables into a schema optimized for callset stats creation and for calculating sensitivity and precision.
        - The `only_output_vet_tables` input should be set to `true` (the default value is `false`).
        - The `enable_extract_table_ttl` input should be set to `true` (the default value is `false`), which will add a TTL of two weeks to the tables it creates.